What’s in this article

 Family offices located in Singapore can also benefit from Singapore’s wide network of 25 free trade agreements and more than 80 Double Taxation Agreements (DTAs), lowering withholding taxes from overseas investments, for example.

-Furthermore, there is increased interest in the Asia Pacific—54% of global family offices plan to increase asset allocation in Asia Pacific over the next five years.
+Asia Pacific is a growing target: 54% of global family offices plan to boost their allocations there in the next five years.
 Being situated at the heart of Asia provides unparalleled connectivity to capture this growth.

 How to Set-Up Family Office in Singapore?